ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

     internal let _static_ITCB_SDK_8BallService_Answer_UUID = CBUUID(string: "349A0D7B-6215-4E2C-A095-AF078D737445")
 ```

 This is the bare minimum to allow the SDK to compile and operate in Peripheral Mode for the apps.
+These declarations are necessary for the app to compile in Peripheral Mode (which is only used for the MacOS and iOS/iPadOS variants, so this code is ignored for WatchOS and TVOS).

 Those three [`CBUUID`](https://developer.apple.com/documentation/corebluetooth/cbuuid)s are the unique identifiers that we are using to denote the special Service and the two Characteristics that we use for our "magic 8-ball" game.
 They were generated using the following technique: